SubhadityaMukherjee/SubhadityaMukherjeegit/_posts/2020-09-05-Documentation.md

 Before we go on, look at this as an example.
 [Source](https://subhadityamukherjee.github.io/DDL.jl/build/index.html)

+[Edit] : Adding on to using the helpful hints from [link](https://discourse.julialang.org/t/step-by-step-documentation-tutorial/46093/4)

 ## Why

 I know.
 It is really boring and why would you bother anyway.
 Or.
 "This is only for me".
 Trust me I have been in your shoes for a majority part of my coding life.
 Which funnily enough has only been there for around 4 years.
 Of which the first doesn't even count.